Facts and Figures

 IOM’s Vientiane office opened in 2002 with technical support from the IOM Regional Office for Asia and the Pacific in Bangkok.
 Today, IOM works closely with the Lao Government and relevant counterparts, including the Ministry of Foreign Affairs, the Ministry of Labour and Social Welfare, the Ministry of Public Security, the Ministry of Planning and Investment, the Ministry of Health and the Lao Women’s Union on policy development, capacity building and raising awareness of migration-related issues.
 The Lao People’s Democratic Republic joined IOM as its 171st Member State in June 2018.

-IOM Vientiane has been working closely with the Ministry of Health on its migration health programme since 2007.
+Since 2007, IOM has been working closely with the Ministry of Health on its migration health programme.
 To date, it has implemented a range of health projects addressing issues including HIV/AIDS, tuberculosis (TB), avian and human influenza (AHI) and malaria.
-IOM has coordinated closely with national, provincial and local authorities, advocating for the inclusion of migrants in national health policies and action plans, and a rights-based approach to public health.
-Key components of these programme activities have focused on awareness raising, outreach initiatives, capacity development and social mobilization.
+IOM has coordinated closely with national, provincial, and local authorities, advocating for the inclusion of migrants in national health policies and action plans, and a rights-based approach to public health.
+Key components of these programme activities have focused on awareness raising, outreach initiatives, capacity development, and social mobilization.

 For more information on IOM migration health projects in Lao People’s Democratic Republic, please refer to the Migration Health Factsheet.
 For more information on IOM Malaria interventions among border communities in Lao People’s Democratic Republic, please refer to the Malaria Project Infosheet.

 For more information on this IOM Migration Health Impact Assessment, please refer to the Migration Health Impact Assessment Infosheet.